5 New Female Contemporary Artists to Know

 Today we are lucky to have a rich picking of female artists to be inspired by and to look up to.
 Take Frida Kahlo with her vivid, surreal paintings, or Yayoi Kasuma with her bright polka dots, or Cindy Sherman and her chameleon like self-portraits… and these are just scratching at the surface!
 But these artistic legends all started somewhere… So today Artsper is introducing you to 5 new female contemporary artists we think you should know about!

-Laura Gulshani is a young Canadian artist, known for her vibrant fashion illustrations.
+Young Canadian artist Laura Gulshani is known for her vibrant fashion illustrations.
 Aged 28, she already has collaborations with the likes of Chanel, British Vogue, Burberry and Guerlain under her belt.
 Her collaboration with British Vogue formed part of their 2019 Brexit edition.
 In general, her paintings reflect everyday life; a woman in a stylish outfit in the street, a magazine outfit, somebody riding a bike around the streets of Paris… They capture life as she sees it with thick and bright strokes of paint.
 This style was inspired by her love for Matisse and his effortless paintings that celebrate life.

 Her works predominantly focus on women and female portraits.
 This is from the strong female influences in her life on both her Columbian mother’s side and her father’s family in the Middle East.
 She admires the traits that span the distance between them.
 Despite being from different cultures they maintain the same resilience and determination.
 This young artist balances important themes from today’s society with a youthful playfulness that permeates her work.

 In Deschamp’s characteristic graphic style, angular and sharp works convey conceptual ideas born out of her own view of the world.
 This view often carries astute comments on the world around us, conveying pertinent messages.
 Her 2014 exhibition, “Fresh to Death”, was a prime example of this.
 Here the focus was on the polar bear, which she reimagined in both paintings and sculptures, varying in size.
-Naturally, due to the use of the polar bear, this exhibition drew attention to global warming and man’s relationship with our surrounding environment.
+Naturally, due to the use of the polar bear, this exhibition drew attention to the human relationship to global warming.
 When the exhibition was first put on, the WWF had just added polar bears to the list of endangered species, hence they were literally ‘Fresh to Death’.

 Other collections have been less loaded with explicit social messages.
 Her 2019 exhibition, Helios, for example, emerged as part of the Young International Art Fair.
 This was more conceptual with the works being installed from East to West, mirroring the sun’s journey throughout the day.
 Her works are thoughtful and intelligent.
 They take into account the whole environment in which we live, and make us ponder our position in the great universe…